id-studiolab/Digital-Interfaces/assignments/01-reaction-game-hw-code/index.md

 ---

 # Reaction Game - Hardware and Code
-In this weeks assignment we are going to build a simple reaction game.
-The game consists of two players that wait for a trigger signal after which the first one to push the button is the winner of the game.
+In this week's assignment we are going to build a simple reaction game.
+The game consists of two players who wait for a trigger signal after which the first one to push the button is the winner of the game.

 Your kit contains a touch sensor that can act as a button but there is only one.
 So in order to test your game you'll have to borrow a touch sensor or a button from one of your fellow students or the staff.
 During the coming week there will be time for you to go to the PMB and [assemble and solder](https://id-studiolab.github.io/Connected-Interaction-Kit/tutorials/assembling-custom-components/tactile-switch) one or two tactile switches from parts available in your Connected Interaction Kit.